o-o-overflow/dc2019q-scoreboard/README.md

 STAGE=prod ./scripts/reset_password.sh USERNAME PASSWORD
 ```

-Note: the password must be at least 10 characters
+Note: the password must be at least 10 characters.

 ## Other Comments